Learn

 - Fixed expenses: These expenses occur every month for the same amount, such as rent or mortgage, insurance premiums, daycare, and child support or alimony.
 If you have any expenses that occur quarterly, annually, or on a schedule other than monthly, simply divide the total by the number of months in each billing cycle.
 For example, say you pay your car insurance bill of $500 every six months.
 The monthly average would be $500 divided by 6, which is $83 each month.

-- Variable expenses: These are expenses that fluctuate month to month, such as your electricity or cell phone bill.
-Look at what you’ve spent for each over the past 12 months, and then average the total of each to give a benchmark for your budget each month.
+- Variable expenses: These are expenses that fluctuate month to month, such as your electricity bill or groceries.
+Look at what you’ve spent for each over the past 12 months, then average each total to give you a benchmark for your budget each month.

-- Healthcare: While your insurance premium is a fixed expense, your out-of-pocket expenses will vary from month to month and year to year.
+- Healthcare: While your insurance premium is a fixed expense, your out-of-pocket costs will vary over time.
 One way to account for this is to take the annual out-of-pocket maximum on your health insurance plan and divide it by 12.
-For example, if your family's out-of-pocket maximum is $6,000 a year, a good idea is to set aside $500 per month ($6,000 divided by 12) for unexpected health care costs.
-If you don't end up using it all over the course of the year, then you'll have some money left over at the end of the year.
+For example, if your annual out-of-pocket maximum is $6,000 a year, a good idea is to set aside $500 per month ($6,000 divided by 12) for potential out-of-pocket costs.
+If you don't end up using it all over the course of the year, then you'll have some money left over for next year.

 - Debt payments: Focus on paying down debts quickly — maybe even applying extra payments when your budget allows — so you can contribute more to your other goals, such as savings.